Richard McCoy Jr.: Criminal career

-On April 7, 1972, McCoy boarded United Airlines Flight 855, a Boeing 727-22C (Registration: N7426U) en route from Newark, New Jersey, to Los Angeles, California, with 85 passengers and a crew of six piloted by Captain Jerry Hearn, under the alias "James Johnson" during a stopover in Denver, Colorado.
-The aircraft was a Boeing 727 with aft stairs (the same equipment used in the D. B. Cooper incident), via which McCoy escaped in mid-flight by parachute after giving the crew similar instructions as Cooper had.
+On April 7, 1972, McCoy, using the alias "James Johnson," boarded United Airlines Flight 855, a Boeing 727-22C (Registration: N7426U) en route from Newark, New Jersey to Los Angeles.
+McCoy boarded the plane, which carried 85 passengers and a crew of six, including pilot Captain Jerry Hearn, during a stopover in Denver.
+The aircraft was equipped with aft stairs (as was the aircraft used in the D. B. Cooper incident), via which McCoy escaped in mid-flight by parachute after giving the crew similar instructions as Cooper had.
 McCoy had obtained a $500,000 cash ransom, and carried a hand-grenade and a pistol.

 Police began investigating McCoy following a tip from a motorist.
 The driver had picked up McCoy hitch-hiking at a fast-food restaurant, where McCoy was wearing a jumpsuit and carrying a duffel bag.
 McCoy had also described to an acquaintance how easy it would be to carry out such a hijacking.

 Following fingerprint and handwriting matches, McCoy was arrested two days after the hijacking.
 McCoy was on National Guard duty flying one of the helicopters involved in the search for the hijacker.
 Inside his house, FBI agents found a jumpsuit and a duffel bag filled with cash totaling $499,970.

 McCoy claimed innocence, but was convicted of the hijacking and received a 45-year sentence.
 Once incarcerated at the Federal penitentiary at Lewisburg, Pennsylvania, McCoy used his access to the prison's dental office to fashion a fake handgun out of dental paste.
-He and a crew of convicts (Joseph Havel, Larry L. Bagley, and Melvin Dale Walker) escaped on August 10, 1974 by commandeering a garbage truck and crashing it through the prison's main gate.
-Joseph Havel and Larry L. Bagley were captured three days later following a shootout after a bank robbery.
+He and a crew of convicts (Joseph Havel, Larry L. Bagley, and Melvin Dale Walker) escaped on August 10, 1974, by commandeering a garbage truck and crashing it through the prison's main gate.
+Havel and Bagley were captured three days later following a shootout after a bank robbery.

-Three months later the FBI located McCoy in Virginia Beach, Virginia.
+Three months later, the FBI located McCoy in Virginia Beach, Virginia.
 News reports stated that on November 9, 1974, McCoy walked into his home and was met by FBI agents Nick O'Hara, Kevin McPartland, and Gerald Houlihan; he fired at them, and all agents opened fire, killing McCoy.
-Melvin Dale Walker tried to run away in their getaway car but he was apprehended after a short car chase by FBI Agents Richard Rafferty and Henry Bolin, Jr.
+Melvin Dale Walker tried to flee in their getaway car but he was apprehended after a short car chase by FBI Agents Richard Rafferty and Henry Bolin Jr.